 Figure 6.4.
-The pure rate of return to capital in France, 1820-2010
+The pure rate of return to capital in France, 1820-2010 profits in net value added rose from 12% to 20%.
+Sources and series: see piketty.pse.ens.fr/capital21c

 The observed average rate of return displays larger fluctuations than the pure rate of return during the 20th century.
 Sources and series: see piketty.pse.ens.fr/capital21c.